 Access stock trading, options, alternative investments, IRAs, and more.
 Get started in just a few minutes.

-Because a dead cat bounce is often an illusion of actual intrinsic value, investors may be tempted to jump on an investment opportunity before it makes sense to do so.
+Although a dead cat bounce is typically not reflective of a stock’s intrinsic value, the dramatic price increase may tempt investors to jump on an investment opportunity before it makes sense to do so.

 The following typical sequence of events may help an investor correctly identify a dead cat bounce as it might occur with a specific stock.